-50 Ideas for Pretend Play
+50 Pretend Play Ideas

 Do your children love to play pretend?
 I know mine do!
 The list is endless of what they have played throughout the years and still play today.
-Pretend play activities can provide children with excellent opportunities to develop their cognitive, emotional, social, motor and creativity skills.
+Pretend play ideas and activities can provide children with excellent opportunities to develop their cognitive, emotional, social, motor and creativity skills.

 Children NEED time to play in the real world.
 It is so important for childhood development to learn the skills needed in their futures.
 In our fast-paced world, it can be very difficult to set aside time for children to experience free play.
 But as parents, we must make an effort to allow our children time to play, especially pretend play.
 Pretend play provides many experiences for children across different developmental areas.